ndabAP/assocentity/README.md

 text := "Punchinello was burning to get me"
 ```

-The result from `TokenizeEntities` should be:
+The result from `TokenizeText` should be:

 ```go
 res := []Token{